mattaylor/jsref/README.md

 `jsref(input, options).then(output => { /* do something */ })`

 __NOTE__: local references __must__ be prefixed by `#`.
-Old style JSON schema references eg `{ $ref: 'string' }` will not be resolved locally and will be treated as remote url paths__
+Old style JSON schema references eg `{ $ref: 'string' }` will be resolved as remote url paths

 ## Options